 Now the predictability of exact matches is gone because close variants are used more and more in a fuzzier way even for exact keywords.
 This is the way the development looks like for one big account in the US market between 2018-2020.
 You can find more detail about the similarity calculation here and a free online tool for calculating matching quality for your own data:

-Google is pushing hard on getting the matchings more fuzzy!
+Google is pushing hard on getting the matchings more fuzzy.
 The recent changes of hiding “not significant” queries in the search term performance report makes it even more difficult to track and understand what is happening.
-I’m sure, everything happens for a reason at Google.
+We’re sure, everything happens for a reason at Google.

 Close variants can be a game changer